E A R T H

 View of the Firmament from the North

-The Appendix comprises six enlightening attachments.
-They are designed to be four-page booklets.
+Eight of the attachments are designed to be four-page booklets.